 Issue Requirement/standard Proposal Compliance 6.3 Active Frontages (3) Development consent must not be granted to the erection of a building, or a change of use of a building, on land to which this clause applies unless the consent authority is satisfied that the building will have an active street frontage after its erection or change of use.
 (4) Despite subclause (3), an active street frontage is not required for any part of a building that is used for any of the following: (a) entrances and lobbies (including as part of mixed use development), (b) access for fire services, (c) vehicular access.
 (5) In this clause, a building has an active street frontage if all premises on the ground floor of the building facing the street are used for the purposes of business premises or retail premises.
 The Burwood Road frontage contains a retail premises, commercial lobby and entrance to the future pedestrian walkway.
-The Burleigh Street frontage is activated by a commercial unite and the vehicular entry point.
+The Burleigh Street frontage is activated by a commercial unit and the vehicular entry point.
 The walkway is activated by the serviced apartment and retail lobbies.
-Yes
+Yes 6.5 Design Excellence in Zones B2 and B4 In deciding whether the development exhibits design excellence, the consent authority must have regards to the following matters: Yes